-Below you will find a list of frequently asked questions about Cover-More travel insurance.
-If the answer to your question is not on this page, please contact our friendly customer service on 1300 72 88 22.
+If the answer to your question is not on this page, please contact our customer service on 1300 72 88 22.

-Yes, with Options or Essentials.
-As long as you are staying no longer than 12 months in an Area 1 destination (USA/Canada/Africa), and no longer than 18 months for all other destinations.
+Yes, our policies can provide cover for one-way trips if you are staying no longer than 12 months in an Area 1 destination (Americas/Africa), and no longer than 18 months for all other destinations.

-There is no limit to the number of accompanying children, as long as they are your own children or grandchildren.
-(NB: Children are not covered on any DA plans (Cancellation and Amendment for Domestic) - they must buy their own policy if they want cover).
+There is no limit to the number of accompanying children on our leisure and business policies, as long as they are your own children or grandchildren and they have the same itinerary as yourself.

-We cover many different types of sporting activities as long as the activity is not in a professional capacity and not listed in the "We Will Not Under Any Section Pay For" section of the product disclosure statement.
-We cannot provide cover for participation in any races other than on foot (i.e. walking or running).
+We can cover many different types of sporting activities as long as the activity is not in a professional capacity, a race other than on foot (i.e. walking or running), and not listed in the "We Will Not Under Any Section Pay For" section of the Product Disclosure Statement (PDS).

-General exclusion 14 is the exclusion under the policy which relates to claims involving drugs and / or alcohol and applies under any section of the policy that a claim is made.
-Please note this exclusion is only applicable if it was Your intoxication that resulted in the claim.
+The general exclusion of the Product Disclosure Statement (PDS) which relates to claims involving drugs and / or alcohol applies under any section of the policy that a claim is made.
+The exclusion is as follows:

 "We Will Not Under Any Section Pay For: